Frequently Asked Questions

 The Pavilion is a rain or shine venue, which means that barring a situation that is dangerous to our guests, the show will go on.
 We do everything we can to make sure our shows happen and that they're enjoyed by all, but occasionally schedule adjustments are required.
 If a show is cancelled, postponed or rescheduled, The Pavilion will notify you via email, social media and with an alert on the home page of our website.

 Who should I buy my tickets from?Ticketmaster is the official ticketing source for The Pavilion.
 The Pavilion does not endorse or recommend any other ticketing source for events held at The Pavilion.
 Please use caution when purchasing tickets from any website other than www.ticketmaster.com for events held at The Pavilion.
-Guests who purchase invalid tickets from re-sale site must contact that vendor for resolution.
+Guests who purchase invalid tickets from a re-sale site must contact that vendor for resolution.

 What if I have a hearing impairment?